 He was devoted to serving his country, including 4 years in the Navy during WWII and 31 years combined with the Army Reserves and the Alabama National Guard.
 In 1990, he was called to return to service for the Alabama National Guard during Desert Storm Operations and at age 67 proudly served his county again.
 There was no stopping this celebrated man from serving his country and hometown.

 Earl took great joy in helping start the school Safety Patrol Program, and in 1958 he escorted the Safety Patrol to Washington D.C and continued to do so until 1966.

 Earl was responsible for too many accomplishments to list, but was proud that the USS Alabama sits today in Battleship Park thanks to his efforts and Former Gov. George Wallace.

 Earl is survived by his daughter Angela Kesner, Granddaughter’s Andrea Pooley and Tanya (Steve) Reese, his Great Grandchildren Joshua Edgerton, Jessica Reese, Kaitlin Willis, Erika Reese, and Steven Reese, and two great-great-granddaughters Breanna Willis and Arianna Willis (unborn); and many beloved nephews and nieces.

 In lieu of flowers in his honor; please make donations to the First United Methodist Church and the Opelika Exchange Club in support of the Opelika Little League.
 Viewing will be at the Jeffcoat Trant Funeral Home Sunday the 20th at 4 pm -6 pm and the Funeral Services will be at First United Methodist Church Monday the 21st at 2 pm; all who wish to come and honor his life are welcome.

 Jeffcoat-Trant Funeral Home directing.

-To send flowers to Mr. Marion "Earl" Sumners' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Marion "Earl" Sumners, please visit our floral store.